UCF vs. Kent State Predictions & Picks – August 31

 Kent State Betting Info (2022)

-- The bookmakers' moneyline implies a 4.8% chance of a victory for the Golden Flashes.
+- The moneyline for this contest implies a 4.8% chance of a victory for the Golden Flashes.

 - The Golden Flashes went 5-7-0 ATS last season.

-- Kent State did not lose ATS (1-0) as underdogs of 35.5 points or greater last season.
+- Kent State went unbeaten ATS (1-0) as underdogs of 35.5 points or more last season.

-- In Golden Flashes games last season, combined scoring went over the point total four times.
+- Golden Flashes games hit the over four out of 12 times last year.

 - The average total for Kent State's games last season was 61.5 points, six more than this game's over/under.